-You can also download a complete title list here.
+You can download a full list of articles here.

 Professor Taleb is a financial mathematician and has successfully put his profound theoretical knowledge into practice as an investor.
 His best-known work is "The Black Swan", in which he proved that people are not able to correctly assess the frequency and consequences of extremely unlikely events.
 In "Skin in the Game" he dedicates himself to another phenomenon that leads to dramatic undesirable developments in business, politics and science: the lack of personal liability for decisions made.

 Any Duke was a professional poker player and studied cognitive psychology.
 Through her profession as a professional poker player she trained her thinking in probabilities and was able to transfer this to other fields of decision theory.

 One of the currently most listened to business podcasts with many important interview guests such as Marc Andreessen, Rick Rubin or Howard Marks

 Shane Parrish interview ein sehr breites Spektrum an unterschiedlichsten Gesprächspartnern.
 Es werden mentale Modelle und Erfolgsstrategien behandelt.
 Spannend sind u.a. die Gespräche mit Howard Marx (Nr.
 53), Patrick Collison (Nr.
 32) und Annie Duke (Nr.
 37).

 In 2017, Seides launched the podcast, which features discussions with investment management executives about the people and process behind capital allocation.

 Paul Krugman, Bill Gross, Mohamed El-Erian, Jeff Gundlach - in the podcast of US stock market columnist Barry Ritholtz, star economists and top investors speak at length and detached from the hectic pace of daily events.